 The mission of the “Student Care” team is to facilitate students’ daily lives, ensure a smooth pathway and promote their well-being.
 With a single point of contact called “Aloha Square”, all of our students are able to benefit from personal answers and the possibility to make an appointment with a staff member for guidance.

-Whether on-site at Aloha Square, an information and assistance hub, online via chat on Teams or by telephone, the team is available, providing listening and proximity as well as essential day-to-day services.
+Whether on-site at Aloha Square, an information and assistance hub, providing listening and proximity as well as essential day-to-day services.